Bachelor of Information Systems /Bachelor of Laws

 - How to apply

-Combining Information Systems with Law prepares students for the practice of Law in the ‘Information Age’ where information is easily captured and used by organisations and individuals and technological innovation is challenging the boundaries of privacy and security.
-The course prepares graduates for new cutting edge careers in legal practice brought about by one of the greatest periods of innovation driven by technology.
+This degree is designed to prepare you to practise law in the ‘Information Age’, where information is easily captured and used by organisations or individuals and technological innovation is challenging the boundaries of privacy and security.
+The course prepares you for new cutting-edge careers in legal practice brought about by one of the greatest periods of innovation driven by technology.

 Fees and charges